-Durga Puja is one of Indian festivals that mostly celebrate with great pomp in the states of West Bengal, Assam, Tripura, Odisha, and Bihar.
+Durga Puja is one of the Indian festivals that is mostly celebrated with great pomp in the states of West Bengal, Assam, Tripura, Odisha, and Bihar.
 People believe that this festival exemplifies the victory of good over evil, as Goddess Durga killed the demon Mahishasur.
 This festival coincides with Diwali.
-According to tradition, Hindu women, whose husbands are alive, wear the vermillion mark on their forehead.
+According to tradition, Hindu women, whose husbands are alive, wear the vermillion mark on their foreheads.
 The goddess Durga is bid farewell before being taken out for immersion in the river.

 Best place for Durga Puja: Kolkata, West Bengal.